 Pros and Cons

-Gas heaters are the wise option when you use it periodically.
+Gas heaters are the best option if your heater will only be used periodically.
 It heats the above ground pool faster than any other heating system and can even make your swimming pool warm even in cold climates.

-Running your heater on Natural gas or LPG is a costly affair.
+However, running your heater on natural gas or LPG is a costly affair.
 They have to be frequently cleaned and serviced.
 Using them also presents you with the risk of CO emissions and other health hazards.